Kopp Verlag: Reception

 The FAZ referred to the Kopp-Verlag in 2015 as part of a growing "industry of fear", and Spiegel Online wrote in 2014 that the publisher's "business model of fear" made it, with its "mixture of right-wing populism, anticapitalism and taboo-breaker's attitude" a pioneer of the zeitgeist of anti-political correctness.

 On October 29, 2016, the publishing house held another congress in Augsburg, this time on the topic of geopolitics.
 Speakers were Udo Ulfkotte, Wolfgang Effenberger, F. William Engdahl, Peter Orzechowski and Daniele Ganser.

+Support of AfD

+Individual authors from Kopp Publishing are or were active as politicians, employees, or speakers for the AfD, such as AfD member of the Bundestag Peter Boehringer and Thor Kunkel, an AfD advisor for the 2017 federal election.
+Author Joachim Starbatty was an AfD MEP before leaving the party in 2015 and wrote a right-wing critique of the EU and the euro.

+Jürgen Elsässer, the best-known right-wing propagandist and AfD supporter, is an author for Kopp.